Axon Enterprise, Inc. v. Federal Trade Commission: Arguments

-The government in turn disputed Axon and Chorcon’s analysis of the Thunder Basin factors.
-With regards to the first factor, the government stressed that all parts of an agency’s proceeding are reviewable in an appellate court.
-Answering Axon’s ‘here-and-now’ injury claim, the government cited the FTC v.
-Standard Oil holding that “[m]ere litigation expense, even substantial and unrecoupable cost, does not constitute irreparable injury.”
-Next the government attacked the purported collateralness, pressing that Axon’s claims did not arise ‘outside’ the administrative enforcement scheme but as an integral part of it; real ‘collateral’ claims are claims such as immunity, which attack the legitimacy of the proceedings’ commencement itself.
-As for the lack of expertise claims, the government contended that constitutional review may be avoided altogether if the reviewee wins in the agency level, therefore premature review in the district court is ill-advised as a matter of constitutional avoidance.
-The government gave further premonition: allowing for mid-proceeding appeals “would also burden reviewing courts, requiring them to engage in piecemeal review and to decide issues whose resolution might prove to have been unnecessary upon completion of the agency proceeding.”
+The government, in turn, disputed Axon and Cochran's analysis of the Thunder Basin factors.
+With regard to the first factor, the government stressed that all parts of an agency's proceeding are reviewable in an appellate court.
+Answering Axon's 'here-and-now' injury claim, the government cited the FTC v.
+Standard Oil holding that "[m]ere litigation expense, even substantial and unrecoupable cost, does not constitute irreparable injury."
+Next the government attacked the purported collateralness, pressing that Axon's claims did not arise 'outside' the administrative enforcement scheme but as an integral part of it; real 'collateral' claims are claims such as immunity, which attack the legitimacy of the proceedings' commencement itself.
+As for the lack of expertise claims, the government contended that constitutional review might be avoided altogether if the reviewer wins at the agency level.
+Therefore, premature review in the district court is ill-advised as a matter of constitutional avoidance.
+The government gave further premonition: allowing for mid-proceeding appeals "would also burden reviewing courts, requiring them to engage in piecemeal review and to decide issues whose resolution might prove to have been unnecessary upon completion of the agency proceeding".

-The case’s similarity to previous supreme court precedent prompted much comparing and contrasting by both sides, especially with regards to Free Enterprise Fund.
-Axon and Chorcon described Free Enterprise Fund as nearly analogous to this case, in that both involve claims “go[ing] to the very existence of the agency… wholly collateral to the merits of any acquisition… beyond the competence of the agency.
-And [that in both] the agency is not in a position to provide meaningful relief.”
-The government however emphasized that in Free Enterprise the constitutional objections were directed at the PCAOB investigations not the agency, and were granted review by district courts precisely because they weren’t agency proceedings reviewable under the review position.
-Moreover, much weight was given in Free Enterprise to the fact that petitioners would need to incur penalty upon themselves in order to enter appealable agency proceedings, here on the other hand, Axon and Chorcon were already subject to agency proceedings.
+The case's similarity to previous Supreme Court precedent prompted much comparing and contrasting by both sides, especially with regards to Free Enterprise Fund v.
+Public Company Accounting Oversight Board.
+Axon and Cochran described Free Enterprise Fund as nearly analogous to this case, in that both involve claims "go[ing] to the very existence of the agency... wholly collateral to the merits of any acquisition... beyond the competence of the agency.
+And [that in both] the agency is not in a position to provide meaningful relief."
+The government, however, emphasized that in Free Enterprise Fund the constitutional objections were directed at the PCAOB investigations, not the agency, and were granted review by district courts precisely because they were not agency proceedings reviewable under the review position.
+Moreover, much weight was given in Free Enterprise Fund to the fact that petitioners would need to incur penalty upon themselves in order to enter appealable agency proceedings, here on the other hand, Axon and Cochran were already subject to agency proceedings.

 Supreme Court

-On June 1, 2022, the Court consolidated the case with Securities and Exchange Commission v.
-Cochran (Docket No. 21-1239) as both cases address substantially the same questions.
+The Supreme Court granted certiorari in Axon's appeal on January 24, 2022.
+On May 16, 2022, it subsequently granted certiorari in Cochran's case, as both agencies' statutes have similar language.
+Oral arguments were held separately on November 7, 2022.
+On April 14, 2023, the Court reversed the Ninth Circuit and affirmed the Fifth Circuit, siding with the challengers in both cases, ruling that they could bring suit in federal court.
+Justice Elena Kagan wrote the majority opinion for herself and seven other justices; Justice Clarence Thomas concurred, and Justice Neil Gorsuch concurred only in the judgment.